 Launching is hard work.
-Whether it’s a podcast, a business, or a new ministry idea, there’s always much to learn, and so so much to do.
-In Episode 16, I’m sharing the lessons I learned when launching this podcast.
+Whether it’s a podcast, a business, or a new ministry idea, there’s always much to learn, and so, so much to do.
+In Episode 16, I’m sharing the lessons I learned when launching a podcast.
 Some are specific to podcasts, but some I think will encourage you no matter what you are launching.

 So whether you are planning to launch a podcast or start some other new thing in your business or ministry, here are a few things I learned while launching my podcast:

 1. Your Thing Can Be Whatever You Want: Whatever you are trying to start, don’t feel boxed in by what you see others doing.
 Focus on YOUR people and what they need, not on OTHER people and what they are doing.
 Just because something works for someone else, doesn’t mean it’s right for your audience.

 2. Limit the Input: In this case, less was definitely more.
 I didn’t have time, money, or energy to consume information from a lot of different sources.
 And I know that when we get too much input, it leads to confusion and contradictions.